Labor not, in Camel-Not

 Is it fair?
 Has it “worked”?

-ObamaDems taxed non-government individuals and businesses; and printed and borrowed trillions over the past 3+ years, promising to “save and create”enough jobs to keep unemployment under 8%.
-Jobs that we will have to be taxed to pay for, forever, were stimulated in the District of Columbia and Maryland for government workers.
+ObamaDems taxed non-government individuals and businesses and printed and borrowed trillions over the past 20 months, promising to “save and create”enough jobs to keep unemployment under 8%.
+Unemployment in the District of Columbia and many blue state capitols where government jobs were saved and created.
+Jobs that we will have to be taxed to pay for, forever.

 Was that fair?
 Did it “work”?

 Well, not if by “work”, you mean achieving the stated goal of less than 8% unemployment.
-Unemployment in non-Districts of the United States, called “states” (you know, the entities that formed a federal government of limited powers, and who are now slaves to the monster, Dr. Reid Pelosi Obama created) still hovers near double-digits as the underemployment rate approaches Great Depression numbers in high teens.
+Unemployment in non-Districts of the United States, called “states” (you know, the entities that formed a federal government of limited powers, and who are now slaves to the monster, Dr. Reid Pelosi Obama created, still hovers near double-digits as the underemployment rate approaches Great Depression numbers.

 Beyond that is it fair that: